back to articles

 Now, we know how modules are loaded into a process's memory and how to retrieve the addresses of the symbols we are interested in.
 The goal of the PEB parsing is to dynamically load modules and their symbols stealthily, so it is not desirable to include character strings in our program to test for equality.
 However, as a first step, we can calculate the hash of a character string, specifically the desired symbol.
 In a second step, we will calculate the hash of the symbol names that will be enumerated.
 This is the API Hashing technique.

-Here is the function that allows us to calculate the hash of the current symbol (the esi register holds the name of the current symbol being processed, the ebx register contains the value of DllBase, and the edi register contains the IMAGE_EXPORT_DIRECTORY structure):
+Here is the function that computes the hash of the current symbol (the esi register contains the name of the symbol being processed, the ebx register contains the DllBase value and the edi register contains the IMAGE_EXPORT_DIRECTORY structure):

 hashing: